novinsh/phdati_template/README.md

 ### Contents

-- phdati.cls: A LaTeX class file for both monograph and collection of publications type of theses;
+- phdunitartu.cls: A LaTeX class file for both monograph and collection of publications type of theses;
 - phdstyle.sty: A LaTeX style file for both monograph and collection of publications type of theses;
 - main.tex: The main file for the LaTeX template with the thesis details need to be filled here;
 - bibliography.bib: A Latex file for the bibliography